The problems with beliefs

 The degree problem goes away once you understand that the amount of belief says nothing about the usefulness or factual nature of knowledge.
 If you squint your eyes, pray, or through sheer willpower force your belief to strengthen, will that improve your knowledge?
 (It can certainly produce falsehoods, but how can it improve on knowledge?)
 Conversely, if you act on your knowledge without belief, will that change the status of your knowledge?
 If you think knowledge requires belief between the extremes of strong belief and no belief, then just what degree of belief do you think it necessary for the proper understanding of knowledge?

 Of course humans do not live like computers and we grow up with beliefs, perhaps even ingrained into our genes, but I submit that to suggest that an intelligent conscious human cannot understand knowledge without beliefs has no bases.
 Humans have a unique ability to understand abstractions and even abstractions about abstractions (metacognition) At least some humans have that ability (more on this below).
 One can understand how a belief can adversely affect knowledge and thusly learn to act on knowledge without owning beliefs.
 Nor do I claim that all people have the ability to disown beliefs.
-Perhaps some people can't, even if they wanted to.
+Perhaps some people can't.
 It certainly seems that some people, especially highly religious people, do not have that ability.
 Perhaps their genetic and/or cultural upbringing forever prevents them from doing so, I don't know.
 However, to suggest that every human must have beliefs belies the very fact that some of us don't.

 Problems that derive from belief